 Step Six: Clean the Pool

 Roll up your sleeves and brush your pool.
 When brushing, make sure you clean the walls, floor, corners, and even steps!
 Once you’ve brushed your pool, you can now vacuum up the loosened debris.
 Finally, use your skimmer net to scoop up any leaves and bugs that may have fallen into the water while you were busy with the previous five steps.
+Check out my complete pool cleaning tutorial for all details on every step.

 Step Seven: Test and Balance the Water